wn-doolittle/caliper-spec/caliper.md

 <a name="annotationEvent" />

 ### B.2 AnnotationEvent
-The Caliper [AnnotationEvent](#annotationEvent) models the annotating of digital content.
+A Caliper [AnnotationEvent](#annotationEvent) models the annotating of digital content.
 The resulting [Annotation](#annotation) is also described and is subtyped for greater type specificity.

 #### IRI
 http://purl.imsglobal.org/caliper/AnnotationEvent